Weights of mod $p$ automorphic forms and partial Hasse invariants: Hasse-type zip data

 We may ask whether $C_{\pha, \RR_{\geq 0}}$ is also a neighborhood of $X_{-}^*(L)_{\reg}$.
-The proof of the following result is similar to \cite[Lemma 2.3.1]{Koskivirta-automforms-GZip}, where the cocharacter datum $(G,\mu)$ was assumed to be of Hodge-type, but this assumption is superfluous.
-We reproduce partly the proof to explain the appropriate changes (we replace the character $\eta_\omega$ in \cite[Lemma 2.3.1]{Koskivirta-automforms-GZip} by the set $X^*_{-}(L)_{\reg}$).
-The following holds for an arbitrary cocharacter datum $(G,\mu)$:
+The proof of the following result is similar to that of \cite[Lemma 2.3.1]{Koskivirta-automforms-GZip}, where the cocharacter datum $(G,\mu)$ was assumed to be of Hodge type, but this assumption is superfluous.
+We partly reproduce the proof to explain the appropriate changes (we replace the character $\eta_\omega$ in \cite[Lemma 2.3.1]{Koskivirta-automforms-GZip} by the set $X^*_{-}(L)_{\reg}$).
+The following holds for an arbitrary cocharacter datum $(G,\mu)$.